wilsonmar/oss-perf/README.md

    * Localization testing across different browsers

    * Archival / purging / restore of data
+   * Construction of test plans (and other services).

+The above may be addressed in the sample plan below.

 <a name="Gantt">
 ### Sequence of adoption</a>